-In CY21, Valley Presbyterian Hospital completed a Community Health Needs Assessment.
-As required by federal IRS guidelines, an Implementation Strategy was developed to address the priority health needs of access to care, chronic diseases with an emphasis on diabetes, homelessness, mental health, and obesity.
-This plan spans the time period 2022-2024 and targets the following priority health needs through a commitment of resources with the following programs and services.
+In CY24, Valley Presbyterian Hospital completed a Community Health Needs Assessment.
+As required by federal IRS guidelines, an Implementation Strategy was developed to address the priority health needs of access to care, chronic diseases with an emphasis on diabetes, homelessness, mental health, obesity and Substance Abuse.
+This plan spans the time period 2024-2027 and targets the following priority health needs through a commitment of resources with the following programs and services.